someretical/TheoreticalDiary/README.md

 1. Download and extract the ZIP file.
 2. Right click the executable file and select `Properties`.
-3. Click on the `compatability` tab and then click on `Change high DPI settings`.
+3. Click on the `Compatability` tab and then click on `Change high DPI settings`.
 4. Then tick the override checkbox and make sure the dropdown option is set to `Application`.
-5. Click `Ok` and then click `Apply` to save the changes.
+5. Click `OK` and then click `Apply` to save the changes.

 ![](images/readme/windows_compat_1.png)